ZarekIM/PSU_Optimization/MTH_410_Optimization_2/README.md

 # PSU_Optimization
-Collection of solutions for various Optimization Problems from MTH 410.
+Collection of solutions for various cconstrained optimization problems from the second term of MTH 410 - Optimization.

-HW1
-HW2
-HW3
-HW4
-Final Project